 my Dummy!", I decided to quit my day job (to that point I gathered a

 whole collection of jobs) and do something that would somehow let me use

-director of the Chamber of Coaching.
+of other coaches.
 At the moment I am pursuing my education in the Polish Association for Analytical Psychology.

 I am happy to work globally now, coaching over Skype, FaceTime or face to face in my office in Katowice, Poland.